Qantas94Heavy/nose-wheel-steering/README.md

 Nose Wheel Steering
 ===================

-Nose Wheel Steering is an unofficial plugin for GEFS-Online (http://www.gefs-online.com), a free online flight simulator.
+Nose Wheel Steering is an unofficial extension for GeoFS (http://www.geo-fs.com), a free online flight simulator.

-It allows steering using the X and Y keys instead of using the rudder.
+It allows the steering of the aircraft to be controlled separately to the rudder.

 License
 -------